vega/vega-label/README.md

 ## Syntax for label transform
 ```
 "transform": [
   {
     "type": "label",
     "size": [800, 500],          // size of the chart [width, height]
     "offset": 2.5,               // offset from the boundbox of mark
-        "sort": { "field": "datum.year" },  // order for labeling
+    "sort": {                    // order for labeling
+      "field": "datum.year"
+    },
-        "anchors": ["top", "right"]         // the order of positions to be considered by bega-label to place a label
+    "anchors": ["top", "right"]  // the order of positions to be considered by vega-label for placing a label
   }
 ]
 ```